simtownai/simtown/README.md

 - movement

-  - move move action logic to movement controller
+  - move move action logic to movement controller (finish move action refactor)

   - when was walking to empty place near a person but it became occupied, you should initiate whole movement from scratch instead of recalculatin path